-Dr. Salman Bandeali Biography
+Dr. Salman Bandeali Bio

 Dr. Salman Bandeali was born in Karachi Pakistan.
 From the start he was extremely successful and was able to enter the prestigious Aga Khan University where he pursued a career in medicine.
 During his tenure at Aga Khan, his success continued, as he was elected the top performing student.